Fine-grained Early Frequency Attention for Deep Speaker Representation Learning: Related Work

-The performance of deep learning models has improved significantly by attention models in many cases \cite{bahdanau2015neural,xu2015show}.
-A number of studies using attention mechanisms for SR and SER have shown substantial improvements compared to baseline models.
-Attention mechanisms in SR and SER have been utilized to focus on features extracted from utterances using various deep learning models including CNN \cite{bhattacharya2017deep,bian2019self,you2019deep,safari2019self,zhao2020end}, RNN \cite{zhang_seq2seq_2019,wang2020speech,tarantino2019self}, and time-delay neural networks (TDNN) \cite{okabe_attentive_2018,zhu_self-attentive_2018}.
-Through the following paragraphs we briefly describe some examples.
+Attention mechanisms have been used to improve the performance of deep learning models \cite{devlin2019bert, xu2015show, bahdanau2015neural}.
+Subsequently, a large number of studies using attention mechanisms for SR and SER have shown substantial improvements compared to baseline models.
+These improvements have been achieved by simply utilizing such mechanisms to focus on features extracted from utterances by deep learning models with various architectures including CNN \cite{bian2019self, bhattacharya2017deep, you2019deep, safari2019self, zhao2020end, mingote2021attention_speaker}, RNN \cite{zhang_seq2seq_2019, wang2020speech, tarantino2019self, shi2020attention_speaker, chowd2018attention_speaker}, and time-delay neural networks (TDNN) \cite{okabe_attentive_2018, zeinali_how_2019, zhu_self-attentive_2018}.
+Through the following paragraphs we briefly describe the attention mechanisms used in these studies.

-The model proposed in \cite{bhattacharya2017deep} utilized self-attention to focus on features obtained from a CNN model inspired by VGGNet \cite{simonyan2014very}.
-The study done in \cite{bian2019self} used CNN-based self-attention models to attend to features extracted from a deep learning model with an architecture similar to ResNet \cite{he_deep_2016,zhao2020end}.
-A novel gated attention model was proposed in \cite{you2019deep} to attend to features extracted by a modified version of CNN, namely gated-CNN.
-The proposed models in \cite{zhang_seq2seq_2019,wang2020speech,tarantino2019self}, utilized attention models to focus on differences between two sets of features extracted from the enrollment utterance and the questioned utterance using RNN.
-In the common approach taken in these studies, the attention models were added to the end of deep learning pipelines.
-The addition of attention models in this way has shown to improve the accuracy of baseline models against in-the-wild datasets in each of these studies.
+The model proposed in \cite{bhattacharya2017deep} utilized a self-attention mechanism to focus on features obtained from a CNN model inspired by VGGNet \cite{simonyan2014very} to generate utterance embeddings with more useful information for performing SR. The study done in \cite{bian2019self} used CNN layers inside a self-attention mechanism to attend to features extracted from the utterance using a deep learning model based on the ResNet architecture \cite{he_deep_2016}.
+The work done in \cite{you2019deep} proposed a gated attention mechanism that focused on features extracted from the utterance by a modified version of CNN, namely gated-CNN.
+In all of these studies, the use of attention mechanisms has enabled the models to focus on particular features extracted by the DNN, resulting in enhanced embeddings in comparison to the non-attentive solutions for SR.

+Alternatively, the proposed models in \cite{zhang_seq2seq_2019, wang2020speech, tarantino2019self}, utilized attention mechanisms to focus on differences between two sets of extracted utterance embeddings.
+These embeddings were extracted from the reference and test utterances using RNNs.
+In the common approach taken in these studies, attention models were added to the deep learning pipelines in the backend of the speaker verification system where the final similarity score is calculated.
+These studies showed that utilizing attention models in this way helps improve the accuracy of baseline models for in-the-wild datasets.